jchitpin/RECAP/README.md

 -e, --header | Header number of peak calling output files -h, --help | Display this help and exit

+From our simulated and ENCODE tests, we found RECAP-recalibrated MACS to yield the best peak calling results for ChIP-vs-Control data sets targeting sharp peaks from transcription factors.
+We would recommend using the SICER wrapper script for analyzing broad peaks from histone modifications.
+For differential ChIP-seq analysis between biological replicates, we would recommend using our diffeps wrapper script although RECAP has a minimal effect on correcting the p-values.

 ### MACS